cnsuhao/engine1/docs/Markdown/Interface.md

 ### Patient Assessments

 Patient assessments are intended to give general patient overviews, formed at the level of a clinician's report.
-The following assessments are availiable from %BioGears:
+The following assessments are availiable :

 @secreflist
   @refitem CompleteBloodCountTable "Complete Blood Count"